extenda/hiiretail-iam-demo/ocms/README.md

 Also, it is required to have `iam.templates.create` and `iam.clients.update` permissions in your account.

-### Run
+## Run

-Every file represents step in a workflow, that we invision for this service.
+Every file represents step in a workflow, that we envision for this service.

 Make sure, to install required packages by running -
 ```sh